Azure/azure-iot-sdk-csharp/iothub/device/devdoc/API Design.md

 /// <param name="payloadConvention">A convention handler that defines the content encoding and serializer to use for commands.</param>
 /// <param name="cancellationToken">A cancellation token to cancel the operation.</param>
 /// <returns>The device properties.</returns>
-public Task<Properties> GetPropertiesAsync(IPayloadConvention payloadConvention = null, CancellationToken cancellationToken = default(CancellationToken));
+public Task<Properties> GetPropertiesAsync(PayloadConvention payloadConvention = null, CancellationToken cancellationToken = default(CancellationToken));

 /// <summary>
 /// Update properties.